 |Number of Classes||129||161||274||118||14||6||0||702|

-At Saint Xavier, students can find dozens of ways to get involved and stay involved, including more than 40 clubs and organizations.
+At Saint Xavier, over 60 registered student organizations (RSOs) are available to allow students to connect with like-minded individuals in academic, cultural, service-oriented, spiritual, or special interest organizations.
 Extracurricular involvement allows students to share their interests with others while developing lifelong friendships.
 It also reinforces the active, collaborative learning environment in the classroom.

-Students can play club sports, participate in student government or host a radio show.
-Whatever interests or special talents students have, there is probably a group of like-minded students.
+Students can play club sports, participate in student government, or even host a radio show.
+Whatever interests or special talents a student may have, there is probably a group of like-minded students to join.
 And if there isn’t, Saint Xavier encourages students to start their own.
-Students can get involved in ethnic and cultural organizations; faith and spiritual organizations; social, political and special interest clubs; club sports; student media; student government and activities programming; and leadership groups, among others.
+Students can get involved in ethnic and cultural organizations; faith and spiritual organizations; social, political, and special interest clubs; club sports; student media; student government and activities programming; and leadership groups, among others.

-Record numbers of SXU students are taking advantage of the University’s new and expanding residential facilities – more than 800 at last count.
-But well over half of all SXU students are commuters.
-The Commuter Services Program helps to keep this diverse commuter population connected to one another and to on-campus activities and events.
+Record numbers of SXU students are taking advantage of the University’s new and expanding residential facilities—more than 800 at last count.
+However, well over half of all SXU students are commuters.
+The Commuter Services Program helps to keep this diverse commuter population connected to one another as well as to on-campus activities and events.

-Not only that, but Saint Xavier lies only 20-30 minutes from downtown Chicago, with its world-class museums, shopping, restaurants, theaters and more.
-The city is an inexhaustible source of cultural enrichment, recreation and inspiration.
+Saint Xavier lies only 20-30 minutes from downtown Chicago, which is full of world-class museums, shopping, restaurants, theaters, and more.
+The city is an inexhaustible source of cultural enrichment, recreation, and inspiration.
 Through the “Discover Chicago” program, SXU makes it easy for students to take advantage of the city’s treasures.
-The program offers free (or low cost) access, including transportation, to a wide range of attractions and events – from visits to the Chicago Art Institute to Chicago Bulls home games.
+The program offers free (or low-cost) access to a wide range of attractions and events, including visits to the Chicago Art Institute and trips to Chicago Bulls home games.

-In addition, students have had the opportunity to hear from world-renowned leaders such as Colin Powell, Elie Wiesel and Madeleine Albright through the SXU Voices and Visions Lecture Series.
+Students have had the opportunity to hear from such world-renowned leaders as Colin Powell, Elie Wiesel, and Madeleine Albright through the SXU Voices and Visions Lecture Series.